Chapter 1: by the morning they'll be gone

 You muster up a deadpan.
 Control yourself.

 "Yeah, true.
-Can't imagine being anything except a sour asshole otherwise."
-He smirks again, ever the original emoter, picking up his bag again and heading for his room.
+Can't imagine being anything except bitter and haughty otherwise.
+You bring out the worst in me."
+He smirks again, ever the original emoter, then picks up his bag and heads for his room.

 "You know you love me."
 He calls over his shoulder, and you internally agree even as you're flipping him off.